Oracle Java Audit: What CIOs and CFOs Must Know Now

 That’s time ripped away from strategic projects.
 For CIOs, this means delays and disruption; for CFOs, it’s wasted labor cost and potentially delayed business initiatives.
 The process can drag on for months, creating uncertainty and internal stress.

-Oracle’s hardball tactics – big compliance bills, threats of penalties, involving executives with scary messages – can also damage the vendor relationship and employee morale.
+Oracle’s hardball tactics – including big compliance bills, threats of penalties, and involving executives with alarming messages – can also damage the vendor relationship and employee morale.
 It’s truly a high-stakes game that no one planned to play, especially over a technology as once-benign as Java.

 Java Everywhere: Where Auditors Will Find It

-A big part of the Java audit headache is simply finding all the Java instances in your organization.
+A significant part of the Java audit headache is simply identifying all the Java instances within your organization.
 Java is ubiquitous – often in places CIOs or CFOs might not realize.

 Oracle’s audit will cast a wide net, so you need to know where Java lives: